ALASKA'S ELECTIONS ARE READY FOR REFORM.

 These nonpartisan reforms are designed to put the power of Alaska’s electoral system back into the hands of voters where it belongs – not in the hands of special interests or party elites.

-Alaskans deserve to know whose money is seeking to influence their vote.
+Alaskans deserve to know who is spending money to influence our votes.

-Our current primary system is partisan and denies voters real choices, and yet it’s paid for by state money.
-Under the current system, political parties get to choose who can vote in their primary elections.
-Voters, especially non-partisan voters, are forced to pick one ballot or the other meaning that only a small group of primary voters end up choosing the candidates that appear on the general election ballot.
+Our current primary system is partisan and denies voters real choice, even though these elections are paid for by state money.
+Voters, especially non-partisan voters, are forced to pick one ballot or the other meaning that only a small group end up choosing the candidates that appear on the general election ballot.

-The initiative would give every voter access to a single primary ballot that lists all candidates, boosting voter turnout and reducing partisanship in the process.
+A Yes on 2 would give every voter access to a single primary ballot that lists all the candidates, boosting voter turnout and reducing partisanship in the process.

 Ranked-choice voting at the general election is a simple update that gives us the option to rank up to four candidates in order of preference.
 This gives us more choice and returns power to the hands of Alaskans, where it belongs.